If your dog seems to be going deaf, then this post on everything you need to know about hearing loss in dogs is for you.

 When you leave the room try and let him see what you’re doing so he won’t suddenly worry when he can’t find you

 Keeping your deaf dog safe

-- Don’t let him run off leash, unless it’s in an enclosed area.
+- Don’t let him run off leash, unless it’s in an enclosed area

-- Consider a long training lead.
-He’ll have some freedom to run, without the fear of losing him.
+- Use a long training lead which will give him freedom to run, without the fear of losing him

 Everything you need to know about hearing loss in dogs – conclusion